 Education, Training & Certification

-This occupation doesn't require any particular advanced education, but it can be helpful.
+This occupation doesn't require any specific advanced education, but it can be helpful.

 - Education: You'll need a high school diploma or the equivalent, and you can get an edge in the field by enrolling in an associate degree program or attending a secretarial training program after high school.
-Secretaries now possess bachelor's degrees or earn specialty-focused certifications like the Accredited Legal Secretary or the Certified Medical Administrative Assistant in a growing number of sectors.
+Secretaries often possess bachelor's degrees or earn specialty-focused certifications like the Accredited Legal Secretary or the Certified Medical Administrative Assistant in a growing number of sectors.
 Executive assistants and secretaries should have some college credits at a minimum, if not a bachelor's degree.

 - Training: Consider starting out with a temporary employment agency.
 These sometimes offer training to new recruits.
 Otherwise, if you have some basic secretarial or administrative skills, on-the-job training might be provided as you learn the ropes of a particular business or field.

 - Computer and software skills: You should be comfortable using Microsoft Office, email, and the internet.
 You might need to be familiar with QuickBooks or other accounting software programs if you work for a small business.

-- Multitasking skills: This can be especially important if you also act as manager.
+- Multitasking skills: This can be especially important if you also act as a manager.
 You should be able to juggle several demands at once.

 - Verbal and written communication skills: These are essential.
 You should have a solid command of the English language and possess good proofreading skills.